 These are some themes arising from my work with the Li family Daoists.
-I pursue them further under Blogs too.
+I pursue them further under MY BLOG too.

 Rectifying names is taken from ch.9 of my book.
 Debunking “living fossils”, Unpacking “Daoist music”, and Rethinking Zhengyi and Quanzhen are explored in Appendix 1 there.
 The reflections on Fieldwork and Participant observation are also adapted from my book.
 All these topics overlap to some extent.